miyehn/15-466-f19-base4/README.md

 `escape`: take a screenshot

-Known issue: I'm not happy with the behavior of the camera when it gets close to any obstacle..
-Also the frame rate makes me sweat.
+Known issues: I'm not happy with the behavior of the camera when it gets close to any obstacle..
+And the package/letter doesn't look like a package/letter...Also the frame rate makes me sweat.

+(ps: this last commit is made on 10/1 afternoon, changes include minor adjustment to camera position and saving a bunch of screenshots.
+It can totally be reverted back to the previous commit when being graded, if necessary.)

 Sources: